-Gains and Losses from the Sale of Bank Owned Property - the performance obligation in the sale of other real estate owned typically will be the delivery of control over the property to the buyer.
+Gains and Losses from Sales of Foreclosed Assets - the performance obligation in the sale of other real estate owned typically will be the delivery of control over the property to the buyer.
 If the Company is not providing the financing of the sale, the transaction price is typically identified in the purchase and sale agreement.
 However, if the Company provides seller financing, the Company must determine a transaction price, depending on if the sale contract is at market terms and taking into account the credit risk inherent in the arrangement.